Multimodal hierarchical Variational AutoEncoders with Factor Analysis latent space: Experiments

-We expect that the private space provided by a pre-trained vanilla VAE, $\mathbf{z}_{n,:}^{(V)}$, speeds up the training of a deeper VAE or even helps find a better global solution.
-To demonstrate this functionality, we compare two scenarios: our transfer learning approach using FA-VAE and a single $\beta$-VAE with the same structure as the second view of FA-VAE.
-Fig. \ref{fig:escenario2_elbo} shows the performance of both approaches.
-As seen in Fig. \ref{fig:escenario2_recloss}, FA-VAE presents an accurate reconstruction capability in the first epochs, meaning that the latent space of the vanilla VAE can provide a good initialization to $\beta$-VAE.
-Moreover, in terms of speed, FA-VAE gets the same maximum \ac{GLL} as $\beta$-VAE in approximately four times fewer epochs.
-Furthermore, FA-VAE scores the highest absolute value in terms of \ac{GLL} compared to $\beta$-VAE on its own.
-Looking at Fig. \ref{fig:escenario2_kl}, we can see that FA-VAE achieves a lower global KL term.
-The periodical spikes correspond to every time the SSHIBA part of FA-VAE updates the VAE prior distribution as seen in Algorithm \ref{alg:two}.
-Meanwhile, for $\beta$-VAE the KL starts increasing while FA-VAE directly goes down, justifying the better behavior since the beginning.
+Our hypothesis is that using the embedded space provided by a pre-trained vanilla VAE, $\mathbf{z}_{n,:}^{(V)}$, we can accelerate the training of a deeper VAE and potentially lead to a better global solution.
+To demonstrate this hypothesis, we compared two scenarios: (i) two views FA-VAE with the vanilla VAE on view 1 and the $\beta$-VAE on view 2, i.e., transfer learning structure, and (ii) the $\beta$-VAE on its own.
+We present the performance of both approaches in Figure \ref{fig:escenario2_elbo}.
+We observe that FA-VAE demonstrates accurate reconstruction capabilities in the initial epochs, indicating that the latent space of the vanilla VAE provides a good initialisation.
+Furthermore, FA-VAE achieves the same maximum GLL as $\beta$-VAE in approximately four times fewer epochs, demonstrating its faster speed.
+Additionally, FA-VAE achieves the highest absolute value in terms of GLL compared to $\beta$-VAE alone.
+The global term of KL for FA-VAE is lower than that for $\beta$-VAE, as shown in Figure \ref{fig:escenario2_kl}.
+The periodic spikes in the KL plot correspond to the times when the SSHIBA part of FA-VAE updates the VAE prior distribution, as seen in Algorithm \ref{alg:two}.
+Meanwhile, for $\beta$-VAE, KL starts increasing while FA-VAE directly decreases, which justifies the better behaviour since the beginning.

-In Fig. \ref{fig:esc2_recimages}, we show 5 random test images, i.e., never seen before by any of the models.
-We use $\beta$-VAE, FA-VAE, and Multi-VAE to encode the images to their private latent space and then reconstruct them back to their original domain.
-As it might not be apparent to the human eye which method reconstructs the images better, in Table \ref{tab:esc2_r2_rec}, we include the R2 score on the reconstruction over $10000$ test images.
-Here, we can see that FA-VAE provides better performance in terms of R2 score, demonstrating that transfer learning improves the model performance.
+In Fig. \ref{fig:esc2_recimages}, we present five randomly selected test images that were not used during the training phase.
+We applied two different models, namely $\beta$-VAE and FA-VAE, to encode the images into their corresponding latent spaces, followed by reconstructing them back to their original domain.
+Since it might not be straightforward to discern the method that produces the best reconstruction, we provide the R2 score for the reconstruction of 10,000 test images in Table \ref{tab:esc2_r2_rec}.
+As can be seen from the table, FA-VAE outperforms the other models in terms of the R2 score, indicating that transfer learning can enhance model performance.